hectorgomez74343/react-sell-suits/README.md

-This is an example on how to use React, Redux, React Router DOM.
+This is an example on how to create a basic website using React, Redux, and React Router with Webpack.

 To install dependencies
 npm install